fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

     `fastplotlib` allows for:
         - interactive visualization via an intuitive and expressive API
         - rapid prototyping and algorithm design
-        - easy exploration and rendering of large-scale data
+        - easy exploration and fast rendering of large-scale data

 .. dropdown:: How does `fastplotlib` relate to `matplotlib`?

     `fastplotlib` is **NOT** related to `matplotlib` in any way.

     These are two completely different libraries with their own APIs and use-cases.
 The `fastplotlib` library is primarily for *interactive* visualization that runs on the GPU using WGPU.
+The `fastplotlib` architecture is completely different from `matplotlib`.
+Using `fastplotlib` is more akin to using `numpy`.
+See the "How can I learn to use `fastplotlib`?" section below.

 .. dropdown:: How can I learn to use `fastplotlib`?